Adults

 During sessions, your speech therapist will teach you exercises you can complete at home to strengthen your skills.
 They’ll also guide your caregivers in how to best support you.

-Reach out to Expressable today.
-You can talk with a specialist during a free consultation call.
+Contact Expressable today to get matched with a speech therapist with experience treating the symptoms of Parkinson's.
 We’re here to answer your questions and help you decide on the right next steps.

 More from